 Treatment For Ritalin (Methylphenidate) Addiction

 Many people suffering from Ritalin addiction benefit by leaving their home environment and being immersed in an inpatient rehab program.
-At The Bluffs, we offer personalized treatment in a safe, therapeutic community.
+At Vertava Health of Ohio, we offer personalized treatment in a safe, therapeutic community.

 Evidence-based practices for stimulant addiction treatment include the following: